 At a fulcrum point in this world’s history, Christ did come and he accomplished the work of reconciling us with the Father!
 But we do need him every day.
 I need Christ to intersect my day today.

-Today, I am beginning the journey of caring for a precious parent that is suffering from active and debilitating memory loss (as yet undiagnosed by a medical professional).
+Today, I am beginning the journey of caring for a loved one with dementia.
 Many reading this have also been at this point.
 It is too big for me on an emotional level to see the pain of confusion and change in her eyes.
 It is too big for me to wend my way through the panic and frustration of others, or the many necessary “business” details that are cold and tedious and have nothing of the warmth of love in them.

 Our salvation is not a past event.
 While Christ died for our sins and paid the price to release us from the prison of death, He also rose again!
 Christ lives!
 We were rescued from death and reconciled to Life!!
 We are no longer powerless against sin and suffering, we are “more than conquerors”…. but let the Word speak (Romans 8:31-38, NIV[i]):